wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Development/AddingANewWebserver.md

-To add a new webserver type (for example, litespeed) you will need to add or modify the following files:
+To add a new webserver type (for example, litespeed or caddy) you will need to add or modify the following files:

 >     adt-autoscaler-scripts/autoscaler/InitialiseCloudInit.sh
 >     adt-autoscaler-scripts/providerscripts/server/cloud-init/*